-JURISDICTION LAW YEAR STATUS WHO REGULATED WHAT RELATIONSHIP WHICH FOREIGNERS WHAT ACTIVITY WHAT TYPE OF REGULATION PENALTIES RELEVANT LINKS 29.
+JURISDICTION LAW YEAR STATUS WHO REGULATED WHAT RELATIONSHIP WHICH FOREIGNERS WHAT ACTIVITY WHAT TYPE OF REGULATION PENALTIES RELEVANT LINKS 33.
 Ukraine Draft Law No. 3564 on Amendments to Some Legal Acts Re- garding Transparency of CSOs Receiving Foreign Funding 2020 Withdrawn Nonprofits Funding over 50% of organization's budget and 50,000 Euros Any foreigner Broad set of activities Registration and labeling requirements.
 Requirement of senior staff to pass polygraph.
 Limitations on staff to be employed by state in future.
-N/A ECNL analysis of law 30.
+N/A ECNL analysis of law 34.
 United Kingdom National Security Bill (Includes the Foreign Influence Registration Scheme) 2023 Enacted Any person or legal entity "Directs" Foreign governments and political parties To carry out or arrange "political influence activity."
-Political influence activity is defined as making any communication with a listed set of government officials; making a public communication (where it is not clear it is directed by a foreign power); or distributing money, goods, or services to U.K. persons with the purpose of influencing the U.K. governmental bodies, an election, or the proceedings of a U.K. political party.
+Political influence activity is defined as making any communication with a listed set of government officials; making a public communication (where it is not clear it is directed by a foreign power); or distributing money, goods, or services to UK persons with the purpose of influencing the UK governmental bodies, an election, or the proceedings of a UK political party.
 Registration From fine of discretionary amount to five years in jail.

-JURISDICTION LAW YEAR STATUS WHO REGULATED WHAT RELATIONSHIP WHICH FOREIGNERS WHAT ACTIVITY WHAT TYPE OF REGULATION PENALTIES RELEVANT LINKS 31.
-United States Foreign Agents Registration Act 1938 Enacted Any person or legal entity Acts at the order, request, or under direction and control of foreigner or any person who is directly or indirectly supervised, controlled, or financed by a foreigner, and in their "interest" Any foreigner Covered activities include political activities, publicity agents, and information service employee.
+JURISDICTION LAW YEAR STATUS WHO REGULATED WHAT RELATIONSHIP WHICH FOREIGNERS WHAT ACTIVITY WHAT TYPE OF REGULATION PENALTIES RELEVANT LINKS 35.
+United States Foreign Agents Registration Act 1938 Enacted Any person or legal entity Acts at the order, request, or under direction and control of foreigner or any person who is directly or indirectly supervised, controlled, or financed by a foreigner, and in their "interest" Any foreigner Covered activities include engaging in political activities, or acting as a publicity agents or an information service employee, or soliciting or disbursing anything of value.
 There are a number of exemptions, including for commercial activity.
 Registration and labeling requirements From fine of discretionary amount to five years in jail